-In 2020 in this category recalculation of HFC emissions for the 2015 - 2019 was made due to correction of the data of export, import and usage of HFC and HFC-containing equipment for commercial refrigeration systems as well as adjustment of the data of HFC consumption in transport refrigeration in 2018 - 2019 according to the data obtained from enterprises.
+In 2021 in this category recalculation of HFC-125 emissions for the 2020 was made due to correction of the mechanical misprint occurred by entering data of import of HFC and HFC-containing equipment for industrial refrigeration systems.

-Table 4.30 Recalculation of emissions from Commercial and Transport refrigeration in 2000 - 2019.
+Table 4.31 Recalculation of emissions from Industrial refrigeration in 2000.